-Most headers exhibit a set of menus, located immediately next to the first Editor Type selector.
+Most headers exhibit a set of menus, located at the start of the header.
 Header menus are used to configure the editor and access tools.
-All Menu entries show the relevant shortcut keys, if any.
+All menu entries show the relevant shortcut keys, if any.

 Sometimes it’s helpful to gain some extra horizontal space in the header by collapsing menus.
 This can be accessed from the header context menu, click RMB on the header and select Collapse Menus.